Azure/oil-tank-forecasting-guide/Technical Deployment Guide/README.md

 - Click ***Apply filter***.
 - Size the line chart window as you see fit.

 The line chart shows the current tank level and the tank level forecast for that time.
-The forecast is set during model creation for a time that is 1 hour ahead of the current time.
+There will likely be many differences between the two lines.
+One difference comes from the forecast having been set during model creation for a time that is 1 hour ahead of the current time.
 So the tank level forecast line should lead the tank level line by an hour.

 Publish the report to Power BI.